 If you arrive and you need a taxi – they pull up regularly here to drop people off so one is not hard to find.
 I am pretty sure that every time I arrive here I am quoted some astronomically high fare by the taxi drivers.
 The last one wanted $10 USD for 2km because I had a surfboard.
 Nope!
 I don’t tend to haggle on price too hard, if it is within 20-30C$ I am ok with it, but if you feel like everyone is trying to rip you off by too much, try crossing the street and getting a taxi from there.
 There are definitely honest drivers out there in the city.

-I have just recently been to the station (May 2017) to update the prices and spoke to each driver.
+Most of the information on this page is from 2017 when I update the prices and spoke to each driver.
 They are as follows.

 Managua UCA to Granada